Sour Cream Bavarian Recipe

 - 1 teaspoon vanilla extract

 - 1 package (10 ounces) frozen sweetened raspberries or sliced strawberries, thawed

 - 1 tablespoon cornstarch

 - 1 tablespoon sugar

 - 1. In a small saucepan, sprinkle gelatin over cold water; let stand 1 minute.
 Add sugar; heat and stir over low heat until gelatin and sugar are completely dissolved.
-Remove from heat.
-Whisk in sour cream and vanilla.
-Refrigerate until slightly thickened.
+Transfer to a bowl; whisk in sour cream and vanilla.
+Refrigerate 10 minutes.

 - 2. Fold in whipped topping.
-Transfer to a 4-cup heart-shaped or other shape mold coated with cooking spray.
-Refrigerate, covered, until firm.
+Pour into a 4-cup mold coated with cooking spray.
+Refrigerate, covered, 4 hours or until firm.

 - 3. For sauce, drain berries, reserving syrup.
 Add enough water to the syrup to measure 3/4 cup.
 In a small saucepan, mix cornstarch, sugar and syrup mixture until smooth.
 Bring to a boil; cook and stir until thickened, about 2 minutes.
 Cool slightly.
 Stir in drained berries; refrigerate until serving.

 - 4. To serve, unmold dessert onto a serving plate.
 Serve with sauce.
 Yield: 8 servings (1-1/4 cups sauce).

 Reviews for Sour Cream Bavarian